bormaxi8080/osint-timeline/DRAFT.md

 **Linux & DevOps:**

 **MOS** is a lightweight operating system based on [Devuan](https://www.devuan.org/), designed specifically for small, energy‑efficient home servers: https://github.com/ich777/mos-releases

+LUKSbox.
+Store sensitive files in the cloud, or on shared media without trusting the host.
+LUKSbox is a Rust-based encrypted-container tool with passphrase, FIDO2 (YubiKey, Titan, Nitrokey, Windows Hello), TPM 2.0, and hybrid post-quantum (ML-KEM-768 / 1024) keyslots.
+Mounts as a real drive on Linux, macOS, and Windows: https://github.com/PentHertz/LUKSbox

 VirusTotal CLI, a tool designed for those who love both VirusTotal and command-line interfaces.
 With this tool you can do everything you'd normally do using VirusTotal's web page: https://github.com/VirusTotal/vt-cli/